juju/docs/src/en/charms-deploying.md

 # Deploying with a configuration file

 Deployed services usually start with a sane default configuration.
-However, for some services it is desireable (and quicker) to configure them at deployment time.
+However, for some services it is desirable (and quicker) to configure them at deployment time.
 This can be done by creating a YAML format file of configuration values and using the `--config=` switch: